Architecture of India: Indus Valley Civilisation (2600 BCE – 1900 BCE)

 The civic and town planning and the engineering of these cities are deemed remarkable, but the building designs are "of a startling utilitarian character".
 There are granaries, drains, water-courses and tanks, but neither palaces nor temples have been identified, though cities have a central raised and fortified "citadel".
 Mohenjo-daro has wells which may be the predecessors of the stepwell.
-As many as 700 wells have been discovered in just one section of the city, leading scholars to believe that 'cylindrical brick lined wells' were invented by the Indus Valley Civilization.
+As many as 700 wells have been discovered in just one section of the city, leading scholars to believe that 'cylindrical brick lined wells' were invented by the Indus Valley Civilisation.

 Architectural decoration is extremely minimal, though there are "narrow pointed niches" inside some buildings.
 Most of the art found is in miniature forms like seals, and mainly in terracotta, but there are very few larger sculptures of figures.
 In most sites, fired mud-brick (not sun-baked as in Mesopotamia) is used exclusively as the building material, but a few sites, such as Dholavira, are in stone.
 Most houses have two storeys, and uniform sizes and plans.
 The large cities declined relatively quickly, for unknown reasons, so a less sophisticated village culture was left behind.

 After the collapse of the Mature Harappan Period, some cities still remained urban and inhabited.
 Sites like Bet Dwarka in Gujarat, Kudwala (38.1 ha) in Cholistan, and Daimabad (20 Ha) in Maharashtra are considered urban.
 Daimabad (2000–1000 BC), developed a fortification wall with bastions in its Jorwe culture period (1400–1000 BC), and had public buildings, such as an elliptical temple and an apsidal temple.
 It also shows evidence of planning in the layout of rectangular houses, and streets or lanes, and planned streets.
 The area had risen to 50 hectares in with a population of 10,000 people.
 A 580 m long protection wall dated 1500 BCE was found at Bet Dwarka which was believed to be damaged and submerged following a sea storm.